granatumx/gbox-differentialexpression/README.md

-> `gbox-differentialexpression` is a gbox that provides differential expression from R.
+> `gbox-multitool` is a gbox that provides a number of original gboxes from R.